IyalooShivute-IS/networkwalks-B082-week3-Password-Cracking/README.md

 # networkwalks-B082-week3-Password-Cracking
 Password Cracking with JTR and Networkwalks Tools
-# Networkwalks W3 - Password Cracking with John the Ripper, Johnny, Networkwalks Tools & HexStrike MCP
+# Password Cracking with John the Ripper and Networkwalks Tools

 <div align="center">